zakladniy/toxic_comment_prediction/README.md

 There is no data in this repository.
 I was forced to remove them due to Heroku's size restrictions.
-You can download the data from the link above, unzip it and put it in the cloned repository at data/external data
+You can download the data from the link above, unzip it and put it in the cloned repository at data/raw and run workflow

 ### Model